-If you are in the fortunate position to have, or to be considering, an asset protection trust, a new court case from Texas identifies the importance of respecting trust conventions if you want to keep the protections of an asset protection trust.
+If you are in the fortunate position to have, or to be considered, an asset protection trust, a new court case from Texas identifies the importance of respecting trust conventions if you want to keep the protections of an asset protection trust.

 In this recently decided case, a lucky couple and their children were named beneficiaries of an asset protection trust established by the wife’s parents in 2009.
 Several years after the trust was established, the husband and wife transferred one of their own properties into the trust.
 In the ensuing years, the husband and wife made several more transfers of assets into the trust.
 After eight years, the husband and wife had transferred several millions worth of property and business interests into the asset protection trust.
 The settlors of the trust, on the other hand, funded the trust with $1,500.